Lecture, Film & Workshop Sessions

 - Bring your own laptop with the relevant software, and the presentation installed.

-- If you have a wide-screen laptop please ensure your presentation is configured to run in a 4:3 aspect ratio, as our (and most other) digital projectors can have problems when dealing with different aspect ratios.
+- The projector screens are 4:3 aspect ratio.
+To make best use of the screen it is advised that your presentation is configured to run in a 4:3 aspect ratio (the default for most presentation software such as PowerPoint).
 If you are unsure about any of this please contact the technical manager well in advance of the conference.

-- Bring a copy of your presentation on a CD-ROM or USB memory stick for installing on another machine if there are any problems.
+- Bring a copy of your presentation on a CD/DVD or USB memory stick for installing on another machine if there are any problems.

 Introducing yourself to the Hidden Earth Team